WD7ang/Weidong-Tang.github.io/_pages/about.md

 Hi!
 I am a junior (3rd-year) undergraduate student at Xidian University.
 I am currently a Research Intern at the HPC-AI Lab, National University of Singapore, working under the supervision of [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/).
 I am also fortunately mentored by [Dr. Wangbo Zhao](https://wangbo-zhao.github.io/) and [Dr. Pengfei Zhou](https://lancezpf.github.io/).

-My research interests include **Efficient AI**, **Multimodal Models**, **World Model** and other emerging areas in AI.
+My research interests include **MLLM**, **RL**, **Efficient AI** and other emerging areas in AI.
 I enjoy exploring diverse research directions and collaborating with researchers across different fields.

 I am currently seeking **research internship opportunities** and **PhD positions**.
 Feel free to reach out if you are interested in collaboration or potential opportunities.